4 Days in Lisbon Was the Perfect Introduction to PortugalPortugal

 About 30 minutes outside of Lisbon by train sits Sintra, the adorable small town that is famous for its many castles and palaces.

-The most famous of these is the iconic Pena Palace–set high on a hill overlooking the Portuguese countryside and painted bright yellow and red, Pena Palace is impossible to miss.
+The most famous of the palaces in Sintra is the iconic Pena Palace–set high on a hill overlooking the Portuguese countryside and painted bright yellow and red, Pena Palace is impossible to miss.

 We were enamored with this palace, and ended up spending even more time here than we anticipated: while the exterior is remarkable, the interior of the palace and the views from it also deserve some attention–we were blown away by the unique decor and the jaw-dropping views from the windows and balconies.